quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 weights = weights * high_volatility
 ```

-## Selecting Stocks by Sharpe Ratio
+## Selecting stocks by Sharpe ratio

 Select stocks that show the best results by Sharpe ratio: